Muhammed-IB/DST_facade_design2/README.md

 It is part of a two-part decision-support framework that integrates parametric design, multi-objective optimization, and multi-criteria decision making.
 The framework employs the NSGA-II evolutionary algorithm with AHP in a browser-based Streamlit application.
 This setup enables stakeholders to explore trade-offs and prioritize project-specific objectives dynamically.

-🔹 Demo 1 uses a dataset with 201 alternatives and includes input parameters used in performance simulations, enabling both optimization and sensitivity analysis.
+🔹 This is Demo 1
+It uses a dataset with 201 alternatives and includes input parameters used in performance simulations, enabling both optimization and sensitivity analysis.
 However, it is limited to just two performance metrics: Energy Use Intensity (EUI) and daylight illuminance (UDI)

 ---